-We invite proposal submissions for the Winton Exoplanet Fellowships (deadline: 14 July 2017).
+We invite proposal submissions for the STFC Ernest Rutherford Fellowships (deadline: 18 August 2017).

 The Astronomy Group is located in the School of Physics and Astronomy at the University of St Andrews.
 Our research covers a wide range of areas from both theoretical and observational astrophysics.